saucelabs/elemental-next/frontend/docs/updated-tips/23-dynamic-pages/ruby.md

 title: '23: Dynamic Pages'
 id: '23-dynamic-pages-ruby'
 sidebar_label: Ruby
-text: 'Let's say you want to test some functionality of a web application but it loads things dynamically.
-You might think about using a hard-coded sleep (that you constantly tweak due to test failures) or you use a blanket timeout (like an [Implicit Wait](https://github.com/SeleniumHQ/selenium/wiki/Ruby-Bindings#implicit-waits)) that you likely bump up to address test instabilities as well.'
+text: "Let's say you want to test some functionality of a web application but it loads things dynamically.
+You might think about using a hard-coded sleep (that you constantly tweak due to test failures) or you use a blanket timeout that you likely bump up to address test instabilities as well."
 number: 23
 publish_date: 2015-10-13
 last_update: